 Megan directed her first comedy, The Shift, in 2018.
 It was awarded funding through the Film in Cork Script Award 2018 and premiered at Cork Film Festival where it began it's festival journey by winning the title of Best Cork Short.
 The film went on to win further awards including Best Short Film at Belfast Film Festival.

-Her latest short Cailín Álainn is a tender bilingual coming-of-age film about a transgender teen, which secured the inaugural Kerry Film Bursary in 2018 and is now enjoying an exciting festival run that has already included DIFF, Galway Film Fleadh, Newport Beach Film Festival and a nomination for the prestigious Iris Prize (to be announced later this year).
+Her latest short Cailín Álainn is a tender bilingual coming-of-age film about a transgender teen, which secured the inaugural Kerry Film Bursary in 2018 and is now enjoying an exciting festival run that has already included DIFF, Galway Film Fleadh, Newport Beach Film Festival, GAZE, Leeds International Film Festival and a nomination for the prestigious Iris Prize (to be announced later this year).

 Megan is a regular director on long running Irish soap Fair City, following her training on the competitive New Directors Multi-Camera programme for continuing drama, an initiative of RTÉ and Screen Skills Ireland in 2018.

 Represented by Peter MacFarlane of MacFarlaneChard Associates in the UK and Ireland.